postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

     * **Authorization** - Pass credentials that the server would use to authorize the connection here.
 You can choose from a list of auth types including API Key, Basic auth, and Bearer token.
 Learn more about [authorizing requests](/docs/sending-requests/authorization/).

-    * **Metadata** - Pass additional metadata along with the request in the form of key-value pairs.
-Metadata is used by the client to provide more information about the call to the server.
+    * **Metadata** - Pass additional metadata with the request in the form of key-value pairs.
+The client uses this metadata to provide more information about the call to the server.

     * **Service definition** -  A service definition makes the client aware of all the services and methods supported by the server and also message payload structure, supported fields and data types.
 A service definition is loaded automatically after you enter the URL if the server supports server reflection.
 Otherwise, you will be required to load a service definition manually either by uploading a `.proto` file or creating a protobuf API in Postman.
 Learn more about [working with service definitions](/docs/sending-requests/grpc/using-service-definition/).